How to apply for Social Work

 • complete a declaration of suitability for social work training

-• be asked to produce evidence to verify your GCSE (or equivalent) in both English and Mathematics.
-If you are still studying either qualification, it will instead form part of the conditions of any offer.
+• be asked to produce evidence to verify your GCSE (or equivalent) in English.
+If you are still studying for this qualification, it will instead form part of the conditions of any offer.

 3. Complete declarations